-Oxford and Cambridge
+8. Oxford and Cambridge

 Applicants to these universities are attempting to compete with the very best candidates in the UK as well as those from around the world.
-Many candidates will be presenting extremely good examination scores and so to be competing with them, you should have an excellent GCSE profile (approximately 8+ A grades or Levels 8 or 9) and very high scores at AS Level in all subjects taken (approximately 92% average score).
+Many candidates will be presenting extremely good examination scores and so to be competing with them, you should have an excellent GCSE profile (approximately 8+ A\ grades) and very high scores at AS Level in all subjects taken (approximately 92% average score).
 You should also be on course to achieve at least three A grades at A Level.
-An offer of AAA is becoming more common.